 Deborah Drapper: 14-Year-Old Evangelist

 In 2009, we received an email from a girl in the United Kingdom who had been filming an upcoming BBC special entitled, Deborah 13: Servant of God.
-That girl is Deborah Drapper, and she wanted to tell us that a portion of Dr. Hovind’s Creation Seminar would appear in this upcoming special.
-Unlike most girls in the U.K., Deborah is a devout Christian creationist, and she goes to bed every night to the sound of creation seminars playing on her computer in her room.
+That girl is Deborah Drapper, and she wanted to tell us about this upcoming special.
+Unlike most girls in the U.K., Deborah is a devout Christian creationist, and she goes to bed every night to the sound of creation DVDs playing on her computer in her room.
 The documentary covers a summer in the life of this extraordinary girl, who, though only 13 at the time, devoted her life to evangelism.

 Faith beyond years